 R[Representation<br/>model<br/>KeyBERT / MMR / LLM] -.optional.-> C

 Reduce dimensionality.
-UMAP is commonly used here because it tends to preserve neighborhood structure useful for clustering..
+UMAP (Uniform Manifold Approximation and Projection) is commonly used here because it tends to preserve neighborhood structure useful for clustering.
 Typical target: 5–10 dimensions.

-Cluster with HDBSCAN.
+Cluster with HDBSCAN (Hierarchical Density-Based Spatial Clustering of Applications with Noise).
 Density-based; does not require K; assigns outlier documents to cluster -1 instead of forcing them into a topic.

 Extract topic words with c-TF-IDF (see below).

-Each step is a constructor argument, which means you can swap in any embedding model, reducer, clusterer, or vectorizer without rewriting the rest.
-This modularity is a large part of BERTopic’s adoption over earlier neural topic models.
+Each step is a constructor argument, so any embedding model, reducer, clusterer, or vectorizer can be swapped in without rewriting the rest.
+Practitioners commonly cite this modularity when comparing BERTopic to earlier neural topic models.

 c-TF-IDF